ldbc/ldbc_snb_interactive_v1_impls/README.md

 * [Neo4j implementation](cypher/)
 * [PostgreSQL implementation](postgres/)

-The [Sparksee implementation](https://github.com/DAMA-UPC/ldbc-sparksee) is maintained in a separate repository.

 ## Queries

 The queries in this repository are work-in-progress.
 If possible, please cross-validate your queries against multiple implementations.